Stockholm School of Economics

 Professor Bertil Ohlin developed the Heckscher–Ohlin model, the standard international mathematical model of international trade; received the Nobel Memorial Prize in Economic Sciences in 1977.

-The Stockholm School of Economics (SSE; Handelshögskolan i Stockholm, HHS) is a private business school located in city district Vasastaden in the central part of Stockholm, Sweden.
+The Stockholm School of Economics (SSE; Handelshögskolan i Stockholm, HHS) is a private business school located in Vasastan's city district in the central part of Stockholm, Sweden.
 SSE offers BSc, MSc and MBA programs, along with PhD- and Executive education programs.

 SSE is accredited by EQUIS and is a member of CEMS.
 SSE has founded sister organizations: SSE Riga in Riga, Latvia, and SSE Russia in St Petersburg and Moscow, Russia.
 It also operates the European Institute of Japanese Studies (Japanese, kanji: 欧州日本研究所, Japanese, romaji: Ōshū Nihon kenkyūjo), a research institute in Tokyo, Japan.

 History

-The banker Knut Agathon Wallenberg donated 100 000 SEK in 1903 (Equivalent to around 7 million SEK in 2023) to lobby for founding a business school in Stockholm.
+The banker Knut Agathon Wallenberg donated 100 000 SEK in 1903 (Equivalent to around 7,2 million SEK in 2026) to lobby for founding a business school in Stockholm.
 Wallenberg considered that "It was important to raise the social status of the merchant class".
 Lobbying was necessary because the classical tradition in western thought has a long-standing disdain for commerce, dating back to the ancient Greeks.
 This disdain was also evident during the Middle Ages, when trade was considered equivalent to theft and seen as a dirty and vulgar occupation.
 During this time, merchants were known in swedish as: Krämare, from the greek chrema (money), were socially scorned, even by the upper class, and were perceived as unproductive individuals solely interested in "making money.".

 Continuing the lobbying the Wallenberg family also financed a study trip where the doctor in philosophy Helmer Keys set out to travel through Europe to collect data that could motivate the decision to establish a business school.
-This resulted in the report called "on the centrality of trade-schools (Swedish: Om betydelsen av handelshögskolor", where Key presented the founding of a business school as both positive and necessary.
+This resulted in the report called "on the centrality of trade-schools (Swedish: Om betydelsen av handelshögskolor"), where Key presented the founding of a business school as both positive and necessary.
 The report was subsequently used to propagate for the centrality of founding a business school in Stockholm.

 Later on, a circular letter was written where people from the Stockholm Bourgeoisie was offered to pay 400 SEK per year to become initiating members of the school of business association (Handelshögskoleföreningen).
 In an appendix to a deed of foundation published by the school of business Association, the founding members up to 28 February 1907 are listed.
 The founders consisted of 109 merchants, 47 bank directors or similar, 26 mill owners or similar, 9 engineers, 16 other city councillors, barons or similar, and three companies.
 Most of the members were men, but one person was female.
 Two families were overrepresented, namely the Söderberg and Wallenberg families.
 The founders were predominantly based in Stockholm, Djursholm, or Saltsjöbaden.
 However, the academic background among the school's founders was almost entirely nonexistent.